AranaDeDoros/redis-etl-play-api/README.md

 # ETL #
-You can find the ETL here [a link](https://github.com/AranaDeDoros/spark-redis-etl)
+You can find the ETL [here](https://github.com/AranaDeDoros/spark-redis-etl).